RuCoder-sudo/wp-ru-max/README.md

 📲 Telegram: @RussCoder
 🌐 https://рукодер.рф

-🇺🇸 WP Ru-max — WordPress Integration with MAX Messenger WP Ru-max is a complete WordPress plugin that connects your site to the Russian messenger MAX (max.ru).
+WordPress Integration with MAX Messenger
+WP Ru-max is a complete WordPress plugin that connects your site to the Russian messenger MAX (max.ru).
 Auto-publish posts, receive personal notifications from any forms, and add a chat widget.

 🚀 Features